acloudfan/HLFGO-Token/v3/README.md

 - token.go      V3 of token
 - proposal.go   Shows extraction of info from SignedProposal

+# GET THE Package otherwise you will get an error :)
+go get github.com/golang/protobuf/proto

 # Note:
 - In order to follow the code in proposal.go you MUST understan ProtoBuffers
 - Refer to the documentation/links on the details of the various buffer structures